Council elections

 • 18 or older

-• not a State-enrolled voter within the Kingston area.
+• not a state-enrolled voter within the Kingston area.

 The rules for council-enrolled voters have changed ahead of the 2024 council elections.
 These changes are explained below.

-Owner ratepayers
+Owner ratepayer

 You can apply to enrol in Kingston if you: